Yoyodyne-Data-Science/schiphol-passengers/README.md

  ## Modelling Passenger numbers with Prophet

  Let's get started with prophet, note all the code to generate the following figures is included in the [notebook](https://github.com/Yoyodyne-Data-Science/schiphol-passengers/blob/master/Schiphol_Passengers.ipynb), and I've provided the monthly data in a clean csv [schiphol_millions_pax_monthly.csv](https://github.com/Yoyodyne-Data-Science/schiphol-passengers/blob/master/data/schiphol_millions_pax_monthly.csv).

+ ### Installing prophet

+ Sometimes the installation of prophet isn't so straightforward, I've put some helpful tips and links in the markdown [notes_on_prophet_installation.md](https://github.com/Yoyodyne-Data-Science/schiphol-passengers/blob/master/notes_on_prophet_installation.md)

+ ### Understanding patterns in the data